awsdocs/aws-doc-sdk-examples/javascriptv3/example_code/polly/general-examples/src/README.md

 and build entirely new categories of speech-enabled products.

 **NOTE:** The AWS SDK for JavaScript v3 is written in TypeScript so, for consistency, these examples are also in TypeScript.
-TypeScript extends of JavaScript so these examples can also be run as JavaScript.
+TypeScript extends JavaScript so these examples can also be run as JavaScript.
 For more information, see [TypeScript homepage](https://www.typescriptlang.org/).

 # Getting started